 With every little ray of sunshine, Amsterdammers love nothing more than relaxing over a beer at an outdoor terrace.
-This year, the fun doesn’t stop when the cool weather arrives.
-Many terraces are adding heaters and awnings to keep guests warm and dry, so you can still enjoy a drink – and perhaps some traditional Dutch snacks like bitterballen – like a local.
+The fun doesn’t stop when the wet weather arrives as we’ve written a round-up of the best covered terraces to escape the rain.
+And when it gets cooler, many venues also have heaters and campfires or to keep guests warm and dry, so you can still enjoy a drink – and perhaps some traditional Dutch snacks like bitterballen – like a local.

 Surround yourself with nature

 Relax your body and calm your mind with a day trip to unique green oases just outside Amsterdam.
-Nature areas like Amsterdam Forest, Waterleidingduinen and Nationaal Park Nieuw Land are great options to escape the hustle and bustle of the city.
+Nature areas like Amsterdam Forest, Waterleidingduinen and Nationaal Park Nieuw Land are great options to escape the hustle and bustle of the city all year round.
 Bring a car, take the train or jump on your bike to discover the best nature areas in and around Amsterdam.

 Streets are made for walking

-If you've only got a few days (or even a few hours) to see Amsterdam, you'll want to get the most out of your time here.
-Thankfully, Amsterdam is relatively small compared to other European capitals, and it's definitely possible to get a good taste of the city's best sights, attractions and experiences in a short space of time if you know where to go.
-Explore Amsterdam on foot with these themed walking routes!
+Whatever the season, Amsterdam is a highly compact city and very easy to explore on foot.
+It's definitely possible to get a good taste of the city's best sights, attractions and experiences in a short space of time if you know where to go.
+From LGBTQ+ history to heartwarming tales of the city’s famous former inhabitants, discover the hidden stories of Amsterdam with these themed walking routes!

 Do you want to immerse yourself in Amsterdam's sights, culture and cuisine, but you are not yet able to travel to our beautiful city?
 Follow the tips below for a dose of The Dam that makes you want to visit us in the future!